 To further compare the onloaded vs. offloaded networking approaches, we analyzed the performance and power comparisons on benchmarks and applications.
-In particular, we compared onloaded and offloaded runs in the MILC application [7] and the LULESH [25] and netpipe [31] benchmarks.
+In particular, we compared onloaded and offloaded runs in the MILC application [6] and the LULESH [7] benchmark.
 Furthermore, we ran profiling runs, using MPIP, to determine why these applications react to the network cards differently.

-The netpipe microbenchmark suite is a tool designed to test the bandwidth and latency of a network.
-We ran the streaming, streaming without cache effects, and send-recv ping-pong tests over different message sizes ranging from two bytes to one megabyte.
-The MIMD Lattice Computation (MILC) application was the first application benchmark we used [16].
+The netpipe microbenchmark suite is a tool designed to test the bandwidth and latency of a network [8].
+Of its tests, we ran the streaming, streaming without cache effects, and send-receive ping-pong tests over different message sizes ranging from two bytes to one megabyte.
+The MIMD Lattice Computation (MILC) application was the first application benchmark we used [9].
 It was developed to study quantum chromodynamics and uses four dimensional lattice computation using a halo exchange communication pattern.
-We used an input deck based on the weak scaling NERSC 6 acceptance benchmarks [5].
-In particular, each node has lattice of size 8x8x8x9.
-The Livermore Unstructured Lagrangian Explicit Shock Hydrodynamics (LULESH) application is the second large benchmark we used [24].
+We used an input deck based on the weak scaling NERSC 6 acceptance benchmarks [10].
+The Livermore Unstructured Lagrangian Explicit Shock Hydrodynamics (LULESH) application is the second large benchmark we used [11].
 LULESH is designed to be a representative application for larger hydrodynamics codes.
-For all of our tests, we ran a 120^3 problem for 130 iterations.
 There is a constraint on the number of MPI ranks used for this code; it has to equal a cube of an integer.
 Because of this, we fixed the number of MPI ranks at 8, adding an extra OMP thread to each rank in the four node case.